Meet Sally, Ann & Wilf

 At the Herts & Essex Fertility Centre, we pride ourselves on having an in-house Donor Sperm Bank.
 We are constantly striving to increase the number of sperm donors, helping to provide our patients with the very best choice when matching for their preferred characteristics.
 This is made possible by our commitment to our altruistic Sperm Donation and Sperm Sharing schemes.

 Funded IVF for Egg Share Donors: Patients who donate half of their collected eggs to our Egg Share program are being rewarded with funded IVF treatment.

 We offer a similar scheme to our Sperm Share donors.

 Have you ever thought of egg sharing for no cost IVF treatment

 Egg sharing anonymously brings together women who need IVF treatment for different reasons.
-One woman will potentially have the ability to make plenty of eggs during her own IVF treatment while the other is waiting for the precious gift of donated eggs to fulfil her dream of a baby.
+One woman will potentially have the ability to make plenty of eggs during her own IVF treatment while the other is waiting for the precious gift of donated eggs to fulfill her dream of having a baby.